Delta Lake, Performance Optimization, Z-Ordering, Data Compaction, Query Performance

 Data Skipping in Action

-Delta Lake maintains min/max statistics for each data file.
-When a query includes filters, the engine uses these statistics to skip entire files that cannot contain matching data.
+Data skipping is the technique of avoiding reading files that cannot contain query results, based on min/max statistics stored in file metadata.
+Delta Lake maintains these statistics automatically for each data file.
+When a query includes filters, the engine uses these statistics to skip entire files that cannot contain matching data, dramatically reducing I/O and compute.
 Z-ORDER maximizes this effectiveness:

 Without Z-ORDER: